How to Deal With Executive Burnout & Regain Life

 Burnout and stress are related, but they’re not synonymous.
 Burnout, according to author Beverly Potter, Overcoming Job Burnout: How To Renew Enthusiasm For Work, is a type of job depression caused by a feeling of powerlessness.
 It is stressful, but stress doesn’t cause burnout.
 Stress is the condition where your body is overly taxed.

 Nevertheless, executive burnout is often characterized as a stress-related illness.
-This is because stress in the workplace is the body’s reaction to an accumulation of increased pressure to perform, putting in more hours to keep up, trying to jump-start profitability in the face of declining resources, and other mounting concerns.
+This is because stress is the body’s reaction to an accumulation of increased pressure to perform, putting in more hours to keep up, trying to jump-start profitability in the face of declining resources, and other mounting concerns.

 - Chest pains, shortness of breath